RonAaron61/Bioimpedance_measure_microcontroller/README.md

 ![image](https://github.com/RonAaron61/Bioimpedance_measure_microcontroller/assets/105662575/4128837d-0dfe-4be0-a1e1-d2c8b6e17acb)

-At first, I don't use a resistor and when I check using a multimeter I get a satisfied result, but when it was connected to the microcontroller ADC it suddenly when higher than it should be.
-So because a multimeter usually have around 1m ohm impedance, I try connecting a 1m ohm resistor to it and get a kinda satisfied result.
+At first, I didn't use a resistor and when I checked using a multimeter I get a satisfied result, but when it was connected to the microcontroller ADC it suddenly when higher than it should have.
+So because a multimeter usually has around 1m ohm impedance, I tried connecting a 1m ohm resistor to it and get a kinda satisfied result.
 But there's a second problem which is it can't read lower than 100mV, but when I read it using a multimeter I can get the actual result i.e. 82mV.
 So I still don't know what caused it.
-So for now I cant read impedance lower than 100 Ω.
+So for now I can't read impedance lower than 100 Ω.

 ## Results